backupify/factory_girl-dependency_tree/README.md

 # FactoryGirl::DependencyTree

 a simple library for analyzing the dependencies between your factory_girl factories

+## Description

+This gem prints out all of the other factories that your factories call.
+It helps to reveal chains of factory calls that might be broken, unnecessary, or inefficient.
+For example, we had factory chains that would create users at multiple points causing inconsistencies (which we hacked around using callbacks to resync them).
+Since we've changed this we've seen some of our factories perform an order of magnitude better resulting in some tests running 50% faster.

 ## Installation